Available with Spatial Analyst license.

-Pixel values of NoData within the Cost Raster act as barriers in the cost surface.
-Any pixels that are assigned a value of NoData within the Cost Raster will also have a value of NoData in the output raster.
-The Cost Raster cannot contain values of 0 since the algorithm is a multiplicative process.
-If the values of 0 actually represent areas of low cost, change the value of 0 to a small positive value such as 0.01 using the Con function.
-If the values of 0 represent areas that should be excluded from the analysis, these values should be turned into NoData using the Set Null function.
+Pixel values of NoData in the Cost Raster act as barriers in the cost surface.
+Any pixels that are assigned a value of NoData in the Cost Raster will also have a value of NoData in the output raster.
+The Cost Raster cannot contain a value of 0 since the algorithm is a multiplicative process.
+If values of 0 actually represent areas of low cost, change the value of 0 to a small positive value such as 0.01 using the Con function.
+If the value of 0 represent areas that should be excluded from the analysis, these values should be turned into NoData using the Set Null function.

 If the Source Raster and the Cost Raster have different extents, the default output extent is the intersection of the two rasters.
 If you want a cost distance surface output of the entire extent, choose the Union of Inputs option on the Output Extent geoprocessing Environments.